 Then I got married in 1990 and had Lizzie in 1991 and dabbled in all kinds of things…interior design, antiques and gardening.
-I continued to scratch around with a number two on in my journal.
+I continued to scratch on a legal pad with a number two.

 One day, mopey that Lizzie was leaving for college my husband turned to me and said, “Why don’t you go back to your writing?”

 Head-slap!
 I found a creative writing course a week later at Rutgers University twenty minutes from my house that fall and I haven’t stopped writing since.